← Free Tools

 How Much of Your Paycheck Should You Save in Bitcoin?

-There's no universal answer, but there are useful starting points.
-Most people who stack sats from their paycheck land somewhere between 1% and 10%:
+There's no single right answer.
+Most people who stack from their paycheck land between 1% and 10%:

 1-2%